 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
-LTC's mission is to be an integral component of the economic growth and development in its community by offering a variety of high quality career-training opportunities.
-All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
+LTC's mission is to be an integral component of the economic growth and development in Lake County by offering a variety of high quality career-training opportunities.
+In the school year 2016-17, LTC is offering 32 postsecondary career certificate programs.
+All 32 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
+Most of the programs have articulation agreements with the state college system for students who wish to continue their education beyond LTC.
 The majority of the students enrolled at LTC are adults.
-However, secondary students may simultaneously enroll in career certificate programs to earn secondary and postsecondary credit.
+However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.